subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 If the objective is to construct an **effective theory of cognition** rather than a mechanistic reconstruction of neural circuitry, is the explicit latent-state representation itself necessary?

 The **Direct Energy-Based Predictive Processing (DEPP)** architecture explores this possibility.
-Rather than explicitly modeling latent-state inference, temporal prediction, and percept generation as separate computational processes, DEPP models the observable dynamics of perceptual states directly through a learned energy landscape.
+Rather than explicitly modeling latent-state inference, temporal prediction, and percept generation as separate computational processes, DEPP models the observable dynamics of perceptual-output states directly through a learned energy landscape.

 It is important to emphasize what DEPP does **not** claim.
 DEPP does not argue that latent causes do not exist, nor that the brain lacks internal representations.
-Rather, it asks a more modest question: **must an effective computational theory represent those latent variables explicitly, or can their collective influence be absorbed into a learned energy landscape defined directly over perceptual states?**
+Rather, it asks a more modest question: **must an effective computational theory represent those latent variables explicitly, or can their collective influence be absorbed into a learned energy landscape defined directly over perceptual-output states?**

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat127.png)

 **Figure 7:** Direct Energy-Based Predictive Processing (DEPP).

-The DEPP architecture predicts the next perceptual state directly from the current perceptual state, previous sensory observations, and contextual variables such as intended actions.
+The DEPP architecture predicts the next perceptual-output state directly from the current perceptual-ouput state, previous sensory observations, and contextual variables such as intended actions.
 Instead of operating in latent space, prediction occurs directly within perceptual state space.

 The conditional distribution over future perceptual states is represented by

 $$
-p_W(y_{n+1}|y_n,s_n,u_{n+1}) = \frac{\exp[-E_W(y_{n+1};y_n,s_n,u_{n+1})]}{Z_W}. $$
+p_W(y_{n+1}|y_n,s_n,u_{n+1}) = \frac{\exp[-E_W(y_{n+1};y_n,s_n,u_{n+1})]}{Z_W(y_n,s_n,u_{n+1}}. $$

 Prediction proceeds through stochastic sampling over this learned energy landscape using the same diffusion-based optimization procedure introduced for LEPP.